NativeScript/docs-v7/docs/core-concepts/project-structure.md

 ### Examples
 Lets say the project is located at "/d/work/myApplication".

-1. The first option is to have only the app location specified like this:
+1. The first option is to have only the app location specified:
     ```
     {
         "appPath": "code/src"